 Operate with member privacy by default and reduce personal exposure when the project interacts with the real world

-Keep onchain control while the entity handles contracts, invoicing, and vendor relationships on the team's behalf.
+Keep onchain control while your entity handles contracts, invoicing, and vendor relationships.

 Start lightweight, add structure as you grow, and wind down cleanly if your needs change.

-A complete operating bundle, including workflow software and an operator team to run the day to day, plus an entity that can sign, pay and keep records.
+A complete operating platform, including workflow software, access to a network of operator partners on the marketplace to run the day to day, plus your own entity that can sign, pay, and keep records.

-An operator team runs recurring workflows for you, so invoicing, approvals, payouts, and close do not become a constant distraction.
+Operator partners on the marketplace run recurring workflows for you, with Achra providing coordination and workflow software, so invoicing, approvals, payouts, and close do not become a constant distraction.

 Repeatable workflows for invoices, approvals, payouts, and records so operations are consistent month to month, with documentation organized for reporting and tax filings.

-Payouts in fiat or stablecoins with clean approval and recordkeeping, designed for contributor heavy teams.
+Payout coordination in fiat or stablecoins via Stripe Connect, with clean approval workflows and recordkeeping, designed for contributor-heavy teams.

 A proven set of templates and agreements that reduces legal costs and gets you to a working setup faster.

-A legal home for the project that can sign contracts, issue invoices, hold IP and other assets, and run operations through the entity instead of through individuals.
+Your own legal entity (Swiss Association at MVP) that can sign contracts, issue invoices, hold IP and other assets, and run operations through the entity instead of through individuals.
+Achra provides workflow software and coordination with counsel partners who form the entity for you.

 This structure gives teams a credible way to sign contracts, issue invoices, pay contributors, and hold IP through an entity instead of through individuals, while staying compatible with globally distributed operations.